TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 Unreleased
 * Added sparse grass and stones to desert locations.
 * Improvements to terrain stones: winter version, new mesh and better disposition.
+* Removed layer of flowers (deprecated by recent better additions) for lower memory usage.

 2.4
 * Improved proportions and scale for grass details when 'Realistic' option is enabled.